daq-tools/kotori/doc/source/applications/hiveeyes.rst

     Even as the beehive is in the shadow from 16:00 and the temperature starts sinking, the bee colony continues to collect until 20:00.

-    1800g have then carried home.
-It was a good warm and important day, after the long period of winter and the cold snap end of April.
+    1800g have been carried home.
+It was a good warm and important day, after the long period of winter and the cold snap at the end of April.

 |clearfix|